44mira/articles/Functors.md

 So contrary to the name of *generics*, we're going to have to get a bit more *specific, but still general*.

 This is where **typeclasses** come in, or also known more commonly in the imperative world as **interfaces**.
-Again, if you're using any language that has been made no later than C++, you should have access to some implementation of interfaces.
+Again, if you're using any language that has been made later than C++, you should have access to some implementation of interfaces.

 Interfaces, compared to generics, specify some sort of *capability* of types that can be *categorized* under it.